ong8181/random-codes/07_rDoAMP/README.md

 - Download sequences using `rentrez` package of R.
 - Allow random sampling from searched sequence IDs.
 - Extract amplicons using `seqkit amplicon`.
+- Automatically expand degenerate primers and create a list of primer combinations to allow `--max-mismatch` option of `seqkit amplicon`.

+# `doamp_custom()`
+- Extract amplicons from a user-specified, custom FASTA file using `seqkit amplicon`.
-- Automatically expand degenerate primers and create primer list to allow `--max-mismatch` option of `seqkit amplicon`.
+- Automatically expand degenerate primers and create a list of primer combinations to allow `--max-mismatch` option of `seqkit amplicon`.